Projects in India

 - The Odisha Elephant Landscape Project

-More than half of the world's wild Asian elephants are found in India, with an estimated population of 26,000 - 28,000.
-They have benefited from great cultural and mythological importance in the country's history.
+More than half of the world's wild Asian elephants are found in India, with an estimated population of 29,000 - 30,000.

 Elephants have benefitted from great cultural and mythological importance throughout the country's history and in 2010 the Government of India declared them a "National Heritage Animal" to highlight both their ecological and cultural importance.
 Sadly however, their numbers are declining and their range is far from what it once was.